microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 ![Workspace.](media/lake-db-pipeline-6.png)

-7. Perform the above action with the rest of the pipelines, the desired tables will be created under the newly created Lake database.
+7. Perform the above action with the remaining 2  pipelines in the folder, the desired tables will be created under the newly created Lake database.

 ### Task 6: Power BI reports and dashboard creation